magento/devdocs/guides/v1.0/m2devgde/view/view-lib.md

 Overview
 --------

-An independent View layer domain - the View component was created to eliminate global dependencies from `Magento_Core`, `Magento_Backend`, `Magento_Adminhtml` and `Magento_Page` modules for HTML content rendering.
-So that all application modules perform rendering using the VIew component, and remain independent from each other.
+An independent view layer domain, the View component was created to eliminate global dependencies on `Magento_Core`, `Magento_Backend`, `Magento_Adminhtml` and `Magento_Page` modules for HTML content rendering.
+All application modules perform rendering using the View component, and remain independent from each other.

 The View component is represented as `Magento\Framework\View` library: `magento2/lib/Magento/Framework/View`.